 On Thursday 30 June, four days of events will begin with a mass participation race, the third edition o the Ascent to the Stars (Subida a las Estrellas), a 3.2km run that will take place under the spectacular night sky of La Palma in the Canary Islands.

-On Friday 1 July, the official part of competition program opens with the classic mountain running ‘up & down’ races, which will see the men’s and women’s senior and U20 races, and while the exact distances are to be confirmed – European Athletics regulations state that the senior races should be between 12-18Km and the U20 races between 5-6km – the races will include approximately 300 metres of climb and descent per 5-6km of the course.
+On Friday 1 July, the official part of competition program opens with the classic mountain running uphill races, which will see the men’s and women’s senior and U20 races, and while the exact distances are to be confirmed – European Athletics regulations state that the senior races should be between 12-18Km and the U20 races between 5-6km – which will be approximately 6km of gruelling climbing from the foot of the Bejenao to the summit of the Pista de Ferrer, which involves almost 800 metres of ascent up to an altitude of 1600m.

 The races will start at the foot of the Bejenao mountain in the centre of the island and pass through some spectacular scenery and also by the island’s famous petroglyphs, designs carved into the rock face by the island's indigenous people that are thought to date back more than millennia.